michelem09/wassup/readme.txt

 * WassUp is NOT a security plugin.
 It does not block unwanted visitors nor protect your site from malware attempts.
 You need a separate security plugin for that

 == Frequently Asked Questions ==

+= Is WassUp compatible with the latest release of WordPress? = Yes!
+WassUp is compatible with the current v5.x line of WordPress.
+WassUp is fully compatible with WordPress v4.0 - 5.3.2 and PHP v5.2 - 7.4.
+WassUp is also runs on legacy WordPress v2.2.3 - 3.8 when downloaded from [Github repository](https://github.com/michelem09/wassup/releases/).
+However, some language translations may be incomplete or unavailable in legacy WordPress setups.
+Important Note: Legacy WordPress sites may have unaddressed security vulnerabilities.
+Whenever possible, always upgrade your WordPress site to the latest version.

 = How do I add WassUp's chart to my admin dashboard? = Check the box for "Enable widget/small chart in admin dashboard" under WassUp >>Options >>[General Setup] tab.